Skip to content

 What We Believe

-The CLI is free, open source, and MPL 2.0 licensed.
-The core engine that parses, validates, and generates healthcare messages belongs to the community.
-We build premium products on top of it — not paywalls around it.
+The CLI is free, open source, and MPL 2.0.
+The engine that generates, validates, and parses healthcare messages belongs to the community.

 The Name